fbpx

 Walter graduated from the University of Western Ontario in 1980 with a bachelor’s degree in economics and became a Fellow of the Canadian Securities Institute in 1984.
 Walter was awarded the Chartered Financial Analyst (CFA) designation in 1986.

 Walter has been active in various community charities , foundations and boards.
-Walter served on the Robarts’s Council and is a former member of the Board of Governors of Trinity College School in Port Hope.
+Walter served on the Robarts’s Council and is a former member of the Board of Governors of Trinity College School in Port Hope and was a Director of the Muskoka Lakes Association.
 Walter has been an active member of fund-raising committees for the Toronto Community Foundation, the Sick Kids and Arthritis Foundations.
-He is currently a director of the Muskoka Lakes Association, The Grenadine Initiative and Griffith Island Club.
+He is currently a director of the Foundation Board of the West Parry Sound Health Centre, The Grenadine Initiative and Griffith Island Club.

 Past Members of the Board